dvla/dvla.github.io/content/posts/2023-06-faker-maker-chaos-update/index.md

 ```
 > By default, all `optional` attributes are weighted at `50%`.

-Metadata on attributes provides some benefits without Chaos enabled.
+Metadata on attributes provides some benefits without chaos enabled.

-Factories are often closely related to components listed in API contracts.
+Factories are often modelling schemas listed in API contracts.
 These contracts state which fields are required.

-By having this data available on the factory it gives us a more in-depth look at the data we are modeling.
+By having this data available on the factory it gives us at a glance information at the data we are modeling without
+the hassle of checking API contracts.

 ### Enabling Chaos